 Li-Fraumeni Syndrome may be rare, but the families and individuals whose lives have been affected by LFS have been featured in local, national, and international media on many occasions.
-We will be sharing some of that media coverage throughout the month of March, Li-Fraumeni Syndrome Awareness Month.
+To mark Li-Fraumeni Syndrome Awareness Month in March, we are sharing some of that media coverage.
 If your LFS story has been featured in the media and you would like us to share it, please email firstname.lastname@example.org.
 This is part one:

 LFS: Multiple Cancers and Mounting Costs

 Family of eight needs help with mounting medical bills due to cancer diagnoses

 February, 2021: Amber, whose husband Jerome has LFS, shares with Living LFS: "My husband is currently battling Stage 4 Squamous Cell Carcinoma.
 In January, we learned that the cancer has spread and there are not many options.
 He has begun immunotherapy and palliative care.
 Although I do not carry the gene, I just completed treatment for Stage 2 Breast Cancer.
 And, 2 of our 6 children have LFS as well."
 Jerome's daughter Talia also had LFS.
 She passed in 2008.
 Read and watch the family's stories from local Baltimore media: